 The University of Nevada provides accessible accommodations for students with disabilities.
 Since housing assignment are made on a space available basis, early application is essential.
 Additional accessibility features may need to be installed to adequately accommodate a disability on a case-by-case basis.
 Please contact the Disability Resource Center or the Department of Residential Life, Housing and Food Services for additional information.

-Assignments are usually made the first week in August.
-Students will receive an assignment letter with a variety of information including: telephone service, "what to bring" information, etc.
+Assignments are usually made by mid-July.
+Students will receive an assignment letter with a variety of information including: moving-in information, "what to bring", etc.

-The Department of Residential Life, Housing and Food Service accepts requests for room changes at a variety of times throughout the academic year after the fall opening date.
+The Department of Residential Life, Housing and Food Service accepts requests for room changes during the first two weeks of each semester.
+Room changes may be granted otherwise but you must first speak with your Resident Director.
 Requests are granted on a space available basis.

-There are a limited number of single rooms and they are only available in Sierra, Lincoln, Manzanita, and Juniper Halls.
+There are a limited number of single rooms available in Sierra and Juniper Halls.
 If we are unable to accommodate a student's request for a single room, they will automatically be assigned to a double room.

 Students have many items which they can bring to the residence halls and some items they should not bring.
 Please visit our the On Campus Housing page for more details.

 Every student room has two ethernet jacks which provide access to the university computer network.
-Additional information can be found at the following Web site: http://www.it.unr.edu/pages/policy-residence-hall-use.aspx.
+Additional information can be found on the Services and Facilities Overview webpage.

 All first year students who have not reached the age of twenty-one by the first day of class of their first semester who live in the residence halls are required to purchase a meal plan for both fall and spring semester.
 This policy is in place because:

 Parents eat free with you.
-If you wish to take a guest to the Downunder Cafe just present your card to the checker and an additional meal will be taken off your card for each guest you have (Premium Plan holders will have a meal deducted from their weekly meal total for each guest.
-Standard Plan holders will have a meal deducted from their block meal total for each guest).
+If you wish to take a guest to the Downunder Cafe just present your card to the checker and an additional meal will be taken off your card for each guest.
 No meal plan holders may loan their card to anyone else to use.